Spring Conference on Correctional Health Care 2016

 PREPARING YOUR TALK

 The time allotment for most sessions is one hour.
 Please do not go over your allotted time because it will disrupt the program schedule.
 Plan your talk to allow 10 minutes for questions.
 (Adjust accordingly if your session is more than one hour.)
-If you have special needs for your presentation that have not already been accounted for, contact Deborah Ross, Director of Meetings, in advance - at email@example.com.
+If you have special needs for your presentation that have not already been addressed, contact Deborah Ross at firstname.lastname@example.org.

 Plan to speak slowly and clearly so that everyone can understand you, especially if you discuss a topic not covered in your visual presentation materials.
-As a rough guideline, you should allow for approximately 2-3 minutes per slide that you use for your talk.
+As a rough guideline, you should allow for approximately 2-3 minutes per slide.
 Therefore, we recommend that you plan for approximately 12-20 slides, maximum, for a 50-minute talk.
 An introductory slide should show the title of your presentation, your name with credentials and your affiliation.

 Because the session rooms can be much larger than typical conference rooms, use large, well-spaced type on your slides and allow space for the border around the image.
 The maximum number of lines on your slide should be 8-10 lines of type that is preferably 24 pt size or larger for most text and never smaller than 18 pt for any text.
-Please use the provided template for the conference.
+Please use the provided template.